 Best Ohio Disability Attorney Answer: Can I be fired if a serious injury stops me from being able to do my job?
 If I can’t perform my original job because of a serious work injury, does my employer have to find me another job?
 At what point does my employer have to stop looking for another job for me if I become disabled or paralyzed?

-At The Spitz Law Firm, LLC, our employment lawyers help employees every day who have disabilities and experience disability discrimination or a failure by his or her employer to accommodate the disability.
+At Spitz, The Employee’s Law Firm, our employment lawyers help employees every day who have disabilities and experience disability discrimination or a failure by his or her employer to accommodate the disability.
 (See Can I Get A Disability Accommodation?; ADA Law: How Do I Get A Disability Accommodation At Work?; My Job Is Discriminates Against Me Because I’m Disabled!; and Can I Be Fired Solely Because Of My Intellectual Disability?).
 Most employers and employees know that you cannot discriminate against disabled employees under the Americans with Disabilities Act (“ADA“).
 As employment discrimination attorneys, we often discuss the requirement for reasonable accommodations.
 One of the less talked about requirements of the ADA is the requirement that employers to enter into an “interactive process” and make certain “reasonable accommodations” determined through an individualized inquiry or individualized assessment.
 A proper evaluation involves consideration of the applicant’s personal characteristics, his actual medical condition, and the effect, if any, the condition may have on his ability to perform the job in question.

 A recent decision by the U.S. District Court for the Northern District of California has shed some light on the requirements an employer has when it comes to the scope and duration of the “interactive process.”
 In Smith v.
 Northrop Grumman, a welder, Nicholas Smith, was in a motorcycle accident away from work that caused him to suffer full paralysis.
 While Mr. Smith was lucky to be alive, his full paralysis made performing his job duties as a welder near impossible.
 After his leave under the Family and Medical Leave Act (“FMLA“) expired, Mr. Smith had his doctor write Northrop Grumman a note stating that Mr. Smith was paralyzed and could not return to work.
 Mr. Smith’s employer then extended his leave through a two-year leave program the company operated.